Legal Header

 Figure S8.4 shows the major gas pipeline systems in Canada and major export points for Alberta’s natural gas.

-Tables S8.4 lists Alberta’s interprovincial pipelines and Table 8.5 lists the removal and import pipelines.
+Tables S8.4 lists Alberta’s interprovincial pipelines, and Table 8.5 lists the removal and import pipelines.

 Alberta’s interprovincial pipelines

-the removal and import pipelines
+Removal and import pipelines

 Natural Gas Liquid Pipelines